-During 2011, our domestic supply chain segment accounted for \$927.9 million, or 56% of our consolidated revenues.
+During 2012, our domestic supply chain segment accounted for \$942.2 million, or 56% of our consolidated revenues.
 Our domestic supply chain segment is comprised primarily of 16 regional dough manufacturing and supply chain centers that manufacture fresh dough on a daily basis and purchase, receive, store and deliver quality pizza-related food products and other complementary items to all of our Company-owned stores and over 99% of our domestic franchise stores.
-Each regional dough manufacturing and supply chain center serves approximately 300 stores, generally located within a one-day delivery radius.
+On average, each regional dough manufacturing and supply chain center serves approximately 300 stores, generally located within a one-day delivery radius.
 We regularly supply nearly 5,000 stores with various supplies and ingredients, of which, nine product groups account for over 90% of the volume.
-Our domestic supply chain segment made approximately 515,000 full-service deliveries in 2011 or approximately two deliveries per store, per week; and we produced over 304 million pounds of dough during 2011.
+Our domestic supply chain segment made approximately 511,000 full-service deliveries in 2012 or approximately two deliveries per store, per week; and we produced over 314 million pounds of dough during 2012.

-We believe that our franchisees voluntarily choose to obtain food, supplies and equipment from us because we provide the most efficient, convenient and cost-effective alternative, while also providing both quality and consistency.
-In addition, our domestic supply chain segment offers a profit-sharing arrangement to stores that purchase all of their food from our domestic dough manufacturing and supply chain centers.
-This profit-sharing arrangement generally provides domestic Company-owned stores and participating franchisees with 50% (or a higher percentage in the case of Company-owned stores and certain franchisees who operate a larger number of stores) of their regional supply chain center's pre-tax profits.
+We believe that our franchisees voluntarily choose to obtain food, supplies and equipment from us because we offer the most efficient, convenient and costeffective alternative, while also offering both quality and consistency.
+In addition, our domestic supply chain segment offers a profit-sharing arrangement to franchisees that purchase all of their food for their stores from our domestic dough manufacturing and supply chain centers.
+This profit-sharing arrangement generally offers domestic Company-owned stores and participating franchisees with 50% (or a higher percentage in the case of Company-owned stores and certain franchisees who operate a larger number of stores) of their regional supply chain center's pre-tax profits.
 Profits are shared with the franchisees based upon each franchisee's purchases from our supply chain centers.
 We believe these arrangements strengthen our ties with these franchisees.

 The information systems used by our domestic dough manufacturing and supply chain centers are an integral part of the quality service we provide our stores.
 We use routing strategies and software to optimize our daily delivery schedules, which maximizes on-time deliveries.
-Through our strategic dough manufacturing and supply chain center locations and proven routing systems, we achieved an on-time delivery performance rate of over 94% during 2011.
+Through our strategically located dough manufacturing and supply chain center locations and proven routing systems, we achieved an on-time delivery performance rate of approximately 94% during 2012.
 Our supply chain center drivers unload food and supplies and stock store shelves typically during non-peak store hours, which minimize disruptions in store operations.